The mini program management APIs provide capabilities for searching, opening, and closing mini programs.

 Note:

-The getScanResult method returns data in a JSON structure.
-The mini program's startup parameters are stored in the result field of this JSON.
-You need to extract the value of the result field and use it to open the mini program.
+The getScanResult method returns a JSON structure, and the launch parameters for the mini program are stored in the 'result' field of this JSON data.
+You need to extract the value corresponding to the 'result' field, which will ultimately be used to open the mini program.

 super.onActivityResult(requestCode, resultCode, data);